aragon/protocol-dashboard/docs/metadata.md

 }
 ```

 > Note that even though `description` should be present in the IPFS content, we also assume it to be present in the `metadata` field.
-We do this to avoid needing to fetch every disputes' IPFS content when loading their dispute cards.
+We do this to avoid needing to fetch every questions' IPFS content when loading their question cards.

 ## Disputables

-The dispute metadata should be in the `disputable` attribute of the subgraph's `dispute` entity.
+The question metadata should be in the `disputable` attribute of the subgraph's `dispute` entity.

 ```javascript
   title              // description